-6. Regarding the alleged legal basis for requiring offsets, Mexico explains that its claim that the Antidumping Agreement contains an obligation to reduce antidumping duties to account for instances of non-dumping rests on two essential textual foundations.
-These two supposed foundations fail to support Mexico's claims with respect to periodic reviews.
+7. Turning to Mexico's arguments regarding the alleged legal basis for requiring offsets, in its rebuttal submission, Mexico explains that its claim that the Antidumping Agreement contains an obligation to reduce antidumping duties to account for instances of non-dumping rests on two essential textual foundations.
+We will show that these two supposed foundations fail to support Mexico's claims with respect to periodic reviews.

-7. Mexico's first alleged textual foundation is that the terms "dumping" and "margin of dumping" as they are defined in Article VI:1 and VI:2 of the GATT 1994 and in Article 2.1 of the Antidumping Agreement have no meaning except in relation to the product taken in its entirety.
+8. Mexico's first alleged textual foundation is that the terms "dumping" and "margin of dumping" as they are defined in Article VI:1 and VI:2 of the GATT 1994 and in Article 2.1 of the Antidumping Agreement have no meaning except in relation to the product taken in its entirety.
 The text of these definitions, however, does not contain the words "taken in its entirety" or "taken as a whole" or any words to that effect.
 Instead, the text of these definitions contains only the word "product."
-Mexico admits that the term "product" can refer to individual transactions in the context of numerous provisions of the GATT 1994, including within Article VI.
+In its rebuttal submission, Mexico admits that the term "product" can refer to individual transactions in the context of numerous provisions of the GATT 1994, including within Article VI.
 Nevertheless, Mexico argues that those uses of the term "product" are distinguishable because they arise in contexts other than the determination of margins of dumping.
-By so arguing, Mexico effectively concedes that the ordinary meaning of the term "product" - standing alone - cannot serve as the textual basis for an interpretation that requires the phrase "margin of dumping" to relate solely to the "product" - as used in the definitions of "dumping" and "margin of dumping" - to mean the "product as a whole."
+However, by so arguing, Mexico effectively concedes that the ordinary meaning of the term "product" - standing alone - cannot serve as the textual basis for an interpretation that requires the phrase "margin of dumping" to relate solely and exclusively to the "product as a whole."
+Moreover, Mexico has identified no other textual basis for interpreting the term "product" - as used in the definitions of "dumping" and "margin of dumping" - to mean the "product as a whole."
 Nor has Mexico identified any textual basis for excluding the possibility that the term "product" - as used in these definitions - may include the concept of individual transactions.

-8. In fact, the text of these definitions supports the individual transaction meaning of the term "product," since the price of a product is established for each transaction and since each transaction is introduced into the commerce of the importing country.
+9. In fact, the text of these definitions, which refer to the price of a product introduced into the commerce of an importing country, supports the individual transaction meaning of the term "product," since the price of a product is established for each transaction and since each transaction is introduced into the commerce of the importing country.
 The fact that prices are set in individual transactions and the fact that products are introduced into the commerce of an importing country pursuant to individual transactions are not "subjective views" of the United States, as Mexico argues.
-Rather, this is the actual commercial conduct that is described by the text of the provisions of the Antidumping Agreement.
+Rather, this is the actual commercial conduct that is described by the text of the provisions of the Antidumping Agreement from which Mexico purports to derive an entirely contrary interpretation.
 As the panel in US - Zeroing (Japan) concluded, the definition of dumping itself "undermines the argument that it is not permissible to interpret the concept of dumping as being applicable to individual sales transactions."
+Consequently, and for the additional reasons detailed in our written submissions, the first essential foundation of Mexico's claims fails.